dmerc12/DSA/algorithms/algorithm_notes.md

 - This recursive sorting process continuess until a partition has one or zero elements, and thus is already sorted.

 Typical runtime complexity of O(N log N) if equal partioning occurs, otherwise runtime complexity will be O(N<sup>2</sup>), which rarely occurs.

+## Merge Sort:
+Merge sort is a sorting algorithm that divides a list into two halves, recursively sorts each half, and then merges the sorted halves to produce a sorted list.
+The recursive partitioning continues until a list of one element is reached, as a list of one element is already sorted.

+The merge sort algorithm uses three index variables to keep track of the elements to  sort for each recursive call:
+- The index variable i is the index of the first element in the list.
+- The index variable k is the index of the last element.
+- The index variable j is used to divide the list into two halves.
+- Elements from i to j are in the left half, and elements from j + 1 to k are in the right half.

+Merge sort merges the two sorted partitions into a single list by repeatedly selecting the smallest element from either the left or right partition and adding that element to a temporary merged list.
+Once fully merged, the elements in the temporary merged list are copied back to the original list.

+Typical runtime complexity of O(N log N).
+Typical space complexity of O(N).